4grabs/Isaac-Modding-Tutorial/Chapter 6 - Math Operators.md

 print(myNumber + 15)
 ```

 This prints out `25`.
-In the first line, `myNumber` is being initialized with a value of 10.
-In the second line, the sum of `myNumber` and `15` is being printed.
+In the first line, `myNumber` is initialized with a value of 10.
+In the second line, the sum of `myNumber` and `15` is printed.

 Another example of an operator being used: